Master Trust Limited Grants 9,45,200 Stock Options to Eligible Employees Under ESOP 2025

 |---|---|---|---|---|---|

-How might the 20% discounted exercise price impact Master Trust Limited's share price and existing shareholder dilution when employees begin exercising options from 2027 onwards?
+How might the 20% discounted exercise price impact Master Trust Limited's share price and existing shareholder dilution over the 4-year vesting period?

-What performance conditions has the NRC likely tied to the vesting schedule, and could unmet targets lead to significant option forfeitures that affect employee retention?
+What specific performance conditions has the NRC set for vesting, and could failure to meet these criteria lead to significant option forfeitures?